Category Archives: Prussian Royals

 Three years after his second wife died, Friedrich married for the third time.
 His bride was Sophie Luise of Mecklenburg-Schwerin, daughter of Friedrich, Grand Duke of Mecklenburg-Grabow and Christine Wilhelmine of Hesse-Homburg.
 They had no children.

 Upon his father’s death in April 1688, Friedrich succeeded him as Friedrich III, Elector of Brandenburg and Duke of Prussia.
-The Electorate was part of the Holy Roman Empire, while the Duchy of Prussia – formerly a fief of the Crown of Poland – lay outside the Empire’s borders.
+The Electorate was part of the Holy Roman Empire, while the Duchy of Prussia, formerly a fief of the Crown of Poland, lay outside the Empire’s borders.
 The Duchy had been inherited by the Hohenzollern prince-electors of Brandenburg in 1618 and was ruled in personal union.
 In November 1700, in exchange for supporting the Holy Roman Empire in the Spanish War of Succession, Leopold I, Holy Roman Emperor agreed to allow Friedrich to make Prussia a kingdom and become its first king.
 However, there were several concessions.
-Because the Hohenzollerns’ sovereignty over the Duchy of Prussia was dependent upon succession in the male line (and would return to the Polish crown if there were no male heirs to succeed), Friedrich agreed to style himself King IN Prussia.
-He also paid large amounts of money to both the Holy Roman Emperor and the German clergy.
+Because the Hohenzollerns’ sovereignty over the Duchy of Prussia was dependent upon succession in the male line, it would return to the Polish crown if there were no male heirs to succeed.
+Friedrich also had to agree to style himself King IN Prussia and pay large amounts of money to the Holy Roman Emperor and the German clergy.

 The coronation of Friedrich I, King in Prussia. source: Wikipedia

-Having been in ill-health for some time, King Friedrich I died in Berlin, Kingdom of Prussia, now in Brandenburg, Germany, on February 25, 1713, and was buried at the Berliner Dom in Berlin.
-He was succeeded by his son, Friedrich Wilhelm I.
+King Friedrich I was in ill health for some time.
+He died in Berlin, Kingdom of Prussia, now in Brandenburg, Germany, on February 25, 1713, and was buried at the Berliner Dom in Berlin.
+His son, Friedrich Wilhelm I succeeded him.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.